EDR / Endpoint Protection

 - Name it (e.g.

-Zaun-MDR), toggle the required scopes above. - Click Create.
+Zaun-Ember), toggle the required scopes above. - Click Create.
 Copy Client ID and Client Secret immediately.

 - Select your Cloud Region and paste credentials into Zaun.